 What it is: Quantum measurements leverage the highly precise manipulation of particles to detect minute changes in information.

-What it means: Quantum metrology can help create new forms of cameras, radars, and other systems.
+What it means: Quantum metrology can help create new forms of cameras, radars and other systems.
 These can provide more capable means of detecting everything from stealth aircraft (quantum RADAR) to submarines (quantum ghost imaging) to underground facilities (quantum gravimetry).
-Quantum metrology can also help solve many of today’s most pressing defense problems by offering new forms of location and timing not reliant on GPS signals that can be easily jammed or spoofed.
+Quantum metrology can also help solve many of today’s most pressing defence problems by offering new forms of location and timing not reliant on GPS signals that can be easily jammed or spoofed.